 One other feature you should look out for, especially if you fish in areas where it is typically warmer and the sun is out more often, is finding fishing glove which can offer you protection from getting a sunburn.
 This is especially true for fingerless gloves, as you don’t want the tips of your fingers to get burnt badly while out on the boat, and, if you put sunscreen on the tips of your fingers, then they become more greasy, which means slippier, which then defeats the whole reason you have fishing gloves to start with.

-Durability – Once you have found the right fishing glove for your needs, you want to ensure that you have a fishing glove that will last a long time.
+Durability – Once you have found the right fishing glove for your needs (for example you may need fly fishing gloves, waterproof fishing gloves or cold weather/winter fishing gloves), you want to ensure that you have a fishing glove that will last a long time.
 You don’t want to be replacing your fishing gloves multiple times during a season, as that is an added expense that you do not need to incur.
 However, if you have a very inexpensive glove, as that is the one you are most comfortable with, then you know what you are getting yourself into.